Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Fermion Hamiltonian and spectrum

-This has the form of a standard Kondo lattice heavy Fermi liquid Hamiltonian of conduction electrons $c_{\vi \alpha}$ with a hybridization of $\phi$ to the localized moments ${\bm S}_{1,i}$ represented by the fermions $f_{1,\vi\alpha}$.
-We assume here that $\phi$ is a fixed coupling, and then the heavy Fermi liquid has 4 hole pockets each of fractional area $p/8$.
-The magnitude of $\phi$ determines the pseudogap in the fermion spectrum in the antinodal region near momenta $(\pi, 0)$ and $(0,\pi)$ \cite{ZhangSachdev_ancilla,Mascot22}.
-Quantum fluctuations of $\phi$ drive the higher temperature crossover with increasing doping from FL* to the Fermi liquid via the strange metal, and this has been studied elsewhere \cite{ZhangSachdev_ancilla,ZhangSachdev_ancilla2,Random_ancilla,SSORE,LPS24}.
-Our focus here is the fate of FL* as we lower $T$, and here we can ignore the fluctuations of $\phi$ about its mean field value.
-Correspondingly, we can also ignore fluctuations of the gauge field associated with the spinon decomposition in Eq.~(\ref{S1f}), as the gauge field is higgsed by $\phi$.
+Quantum fluctuations of $\phi$ drive the higher temperature crossover with increasing doping from FL* to the Fermi liquid via the strange metal, and this has been studied elsewhere \cite{ZhangSachdev_ancillaA,ZhangSachdev_ancilla2A,Random_ancilla,SSORE,LPS24}.
+Our focus here is the fate of FL* as we lower the temperature, and thus we can ignore the fluctuations of $\phi$ about its mean field value.
+Correspondingly, we can also ignore fluctuations of the gauge fields associated with the spinon decomposition in Eq.~(\ref{S1f}), since the gauge field is Higgsed by $\phi$.
 In this situation, the $f_{1,\alpha}$ fermions can be interpreted as electrons, because they have the same quantum numbers as electrons.

 Finally, we couple the $f_{\vi \alpha}$ spinons to the Kondo lattice electrons.
-This coupling is realized by the boson $B$, which is the decoupling field of the $J_\perp$ interaction.
+This coupling is realized by the bosons $B$, which is the decoupling field of the $J_\perp$ rung-exchange between the ${\bm S}_1$ and ${\bm S}_2$ layers.
 The gauge and symmetry transformations in Eqs.~(\ref{eq:gauge},\ref{eq:spin}) allow the on-site hybridization associated with Eqs.~(\ref{eq:CBF},\ref{cBf}):

 where